Hiwonder-docs/SpiderPi-Pro/source/docs/6_remote_tool.md

 **1.1.3 Turn on Device**

-Please refer to the tutorial  [Getting Ready/Start SpiderPi Pro]()  to turn on the robot.
+Please refer to the tutorial  [Getting Ready](https://docs.hiwonder.com/projects/SpiderPi_Pro/en/latest/docs/1_read_before_studying.html)  to turn on the robot.
 Wait a moment, LED1 and LED2 of Raspberry Pi will be on firstly and then the LED2 will flash every 2 seconds, which means SpiderPi Pro is turned on successfully.

 ### 1.2 Connect Device